Tarleton’s Resurrection. Part 3/4: Richard Tarleton the musician and broadside writer

 Tarleton the taborer: Tarletons jigg

-As we saw in the first article, the popular visual representation of Richard Tarleton was a woodcut used for broadside ballads and for the cover of Tarltons Iests, and it shows him playing pipe and tabor.
+As we saw in the first article, the popular visual representation of Richard Tarleton was a woodcut used for broadside ballads and for the cover of Tarltons Iests [Jests], and it shows him playing pipe and tabor.
 A drawn version of this image in John Scottowe’s alphabet book, produced in or after 1588, is shown at the top of this article.

 As the fool or jester in The Queen’s Players, Tarleton’s role was not only to appear in the play, but also to perform the jig (jigg, jigge, gigg).
 The definition of a jig as music in 6/8 time was to come later: at this point, a jig was the light-hearted and humorous after-play show which included stories, dances and songs, so if a piece of music was called a jig, it was from a theatrical jig, and could be in any metre.